 Predictive scheduling and the law

-While predictive scheduling legislation varies from city to city and state to state, it is becoming a more common practice in public policy.
-As an employer, it is your responsibility to confirm your compliance with the regulations the govern your local and statewide operations.
-Failure to do so could open your business to financial penalties and lawsuits.
+Many cities and more than a dozen states have proposed regulations around predictive scheduling or are considering legislation that would create a predictive scheduling policy.
+As an employer, it is your responsibility to comply with local and state regulations.
+Failure to do so could lead to financial penalties and lawsuits.
 [Interested in time and attendance software for your small business?
 Check out our best picks and reviews.]

-What industries does predictive scheduling impact most?
+What industries does predictive scheduling impact?

 Predictive scheduling offers benefits to employers

-"More predictable scheduling can also lead to happier, more engaged employee," said Atif Siddiqi, founder and CEO of Branch.
+"More predictable scheduling can also lead to happier, more engaged employees," said Atif Siddiqi, founder and CEO of Branch.
 "Without the added concerns of an unpredictable schedule, employees are less likely to have stress that will impact their work productivity.
 This can lead to decreased turnover for employers as well, as the cost of replacing an hourly employee is about $2,500."